-Preliminary Secondary Plan North Clifford Planning Area
+Goals and Objectives Secondary Plan North Clifford Planning Area

-Considering current land use, projected need outlined in County growth forecasts, Official Plan policies, current zoning, available infrastructure, and the opportunity created from the Elora Street reconstruction, it is clear that growth needs in Minto from Clifford will be met mainly in the North Clifford Secondary Planning Area in the short to medium term.
+Considering current land use, projected need outlined in County growth forecasts, Official Plan policies, current zoning, available infrastructure, and the opportunity created from the Elora Street reconstruction, it is clear that growth needs in Minto from Clifford can be met in the North Clifford Secondary Planning Area in the short to medium term.

-The main goal of the secondary plan is to provide a general form of development making efficient use of current and future municipal services, providing a mixture of land use, and directing investment in development suited to the market, that integrates with the character of Clifford.
+The main goal of the secondary plan is to provide a general form of development making efficient use of current and future municipal services, ensure a mix of land use, and direct investment in development suited to the market, that integrates with the character of Clifford.
+The secondary plan promotes efficient use of infrastructure, development of a complete community (mix of land use, parks, trails etc.) and compact form of development.